darinz/ML/03_advanced_classification/01_kernel_methods.md

 - **Attributes**: Raw, observable characteristics of the data
 - **Features**: Transformed representations that capture patterns
 - **Feature Map**: The transformation that reveals the hidden structure

+**Real-world analogy:** Think of attributes as the raw ingredients in a recipe (flour, sugar, eggs) and features as the prepared ingredients (sifted flour, beaten eggs, melted butter).
+The feature map is like the preparation process that transforms raw ingredients into something more useful for cooking.

+**The space transformation:** We're moving from the "attribute space" (where data lives naturally) to the "feature space" (where patterns become linear).
+This is like translating from one language to another - the meaning stays the same, but the representation changes.

+**Why this matters:** Understanding this distinction helps us think clearly about what we're doing.
+We're not changing the data - we're changing how we look at it.

 ### 5.1.4 Examples of Feature Maps